licangbetter/Integration-of-Multi-Omics-and-Machine-Learning/README.md

 Project Code Repository: File Descriptions
-"This repository contains all data, intermediate results, and analytical outputs generated for the study?""Methylation-modified CAPG mediates bilirubin metabolism in sepsis via monocytes/macrophages derived from Integration of Multi-Omics and Machine Learning.""?The files support the full analytical pipeline, from multi-omics integration and causal inference to experimental validation and diagnostic model building, ensuring transparency and reproducibility."
+This repository contains all data.
+"Methylation-modified CAPG mediates bilirubin metabolism in sepsis via monocytes/macrophages derived from Integration of Multi-Omics and Machine Learning".

 1. Bulk Screening Results
 These files contain the results of initial large-scale analyses used to screen for genes and proteins associated with sepsis risk.